Chester729/Drop-t/README.md

 # Drop-t
 algorithm code for Drop-t

-Run the code to obtain d-LHCC from Drop-t sequencing data.
-pipeline:
+Before running these codes, you need to get all fragments and contacts in each droplet(barcode).

+Detailed pipeline can be find in Methods and Supplementary methods.

-raw sequencing reads
+From raw sequencing reads,

-use longranger to get barcoded reads use fastp filt quality use juicer get merged_nodups.txt use merged_nodups to get bc_contacts bc_contacts > bc_contacts_sorted from bc_contacts_sorted get all bc fragments, bc_contacts
+use longranger to get barcoded reads

+use fastp filter low quality reads and adapters

+use juicer get merged_nodups.txt

+from merged_nodups.txt get the bc_frags and bc_contacts

 Required files